libclapp/clapp/doc/doc.md

 #### The `validate()` method:
 The `validate()` method is similar to `basic_main_parser::validate()` and thus can be used to check the requirements of the parsed result.
 Thus, it checks if all mandatory arguments or options were given and ensures that all constraints are met.
 Note: this method only validates all arguments or options of the current parser instance.
 Thus, if further subparsers are used, the `validate()` method ignores all subparsers.
-If you want to validate this sub-parser and all furhter sub-parsers, use `validate_recursive()`.
+If you want to validate this sub-parser and all its sub-parsers, use `validate_recursive()`.
 If the validation fails, it throws an exception of type `clapp::clapp_exception_t` (or a derived type of this type).

 #### The `validate_recursive()` method: